notsag-dev/eg/README.md

 # toolz
-Get a list of open source (free software preferred) tools to list information about services/protocols and interact with them.
+Reconnaissance tool that lists open source (free software preferred) tools to interact with well-know services and protocols.

 ## Use
 To look for dns tools, run: